PennyLaneAI/pennylane-rigetti/doc/devices/qvm.rst

 Usage
 ~~~~~

-When initializing the ``forest.qvm`` device, the following required keyword argument must also be passed:
+When initializing the ``rigetti.qvm`` device, the following required keyword argument must also be passed:

 ``device`` (*str* or *networkx.Graph*)
     The name or topology of the quantum computer to initialize.